About the Book

 My Thoughts:

 I’ve been enjoying the saga of Madeline Brown ever since the first book came out a couple of years ago.
 In Fine Print, she is back again, investigating another mystery—but with a twist this time.
 Previously, she saw things that made her curious about something, and started investigating a man’s character on her own.
-Now, Edward Gastrel has asked her to investigate something for him—not someone’s character this time, but a mystery his grandfather left for him.
+Now, Edward Gastrel has asked her to investigate something for him—not someone’s character this time, but….
+Read the rest of my review here.

 I received an advance reader’s copy from the author and chose to write this review.
 Links in this post may be affiliate links, which will benefit Esther if you chose to buy through them.